Rail replacement bus service: United States

-Rail-replacement bus services occurred on a large scale after the dismantling of the street railway systems of many cities in North America in the mid-20th century.
-Replacement of existing rail services with buses after World War II is one of the largest reasons that so few US cities have rapid transit systems.
+Rail replacement bus services occurred on a large scale after the dismantling of the street railway systems of many cities in the mid-20th century.
+Replacement of existing rail services with buses after World War II is one of the largest reasons why so few cities have rapid transit systems.

 The temporary substitution of buses for trains may be done with Amtrak's Amtrak Thruway service.

 The G Line (formerly the Orange Line) of the Los Angeles Metro runs along a paved closed course on the easement from the original Southern Pacific Railroad Burbank line, which was later used by the Pacific Electric Railway.
 It may eventually be converted back to light rail with Measure M funding, but that is not currently scheduled to happen until around 2050.

 Urban transit

-Rail-replacement bus services are common among urban rail transit systems, mainly because of unexpected service disruptions.
+Rail replacement bus services are common among urban rail transit systems, mainly because of unexpected service disruptions.
 For example, one of the effects of Hurricane Sandy in New York was that the New York City Subway required replacement bus service for several subway routes.
 As the subway runs 24/7/365, replacement bus service may be provided when subway lines are closed for regularly scheduled maintenance, even during off-peak hours.